memad73/MoESR/README.md

-# Blind Super-Resolution using an Ensemble of Kernel-Specific Networks (EnsSR)
+# MoESR: Blind Super-Resolution using Kernel-Aware Mixture of Experts

-This repository is the official implementation of "Blind Super-Resolution using an Ensemble of Kernel-Specific Networks".
+This repository is the official implementation of "MoESR: Blind Super-Resolution using Kernel-Aware Mixture of Experts".

 ## Requirements